erszcz/msc-thesis/dfly-multiboot.md

 ## Making GRUB understand `disklabel64`

-The module for reading `disklabel64` described in this section [is already included in GRUB][ext:grub-dfly].
+The module for reading `disklabel64` described in this section [is already included in GRUB][ext:grub-dfly][^ft:grub-commit].
 That is one of the main contributions of this work.

 [ext:grub-dfly]: http://git.savannah.gnu.org/cgit/grub.git/commit/?id=1e908b34a6c13ac04362a1c71799f2bf31908760

-One of the things a bootloader does is understanding the disk layout of the machine it is written for -- the partition table and file system on which the files of the operating system are stored.
+One of the things a bootloader needs is understanding of the disk layout of the machine it is written for -- the partition table and file system on which the files of the operating system are stored.

 Traditionally, systems of the BSD family (along with Solaris, back in the day called SunOS) used the `disklabel` partitioning layout.
 Unfortunately, DragonFly BSD has diverged in this area from the main tree.
-It introduced a new partition table layout called `disklabel64` which shares the basic concepts of `disklabel` but also introduces some
+It introduced a new partition table layout called `disklabel64`, which shares the basic concepts of `disklabel` but also introduces some
 incompatibilities: